codefresh-io/docs.codefresh.io/_docs/incubation/osx-ios-builds.md

 * The manual approval step is available
 * All Docker-related pipeline steps such build, push, deploy, composition are **NOT** available.
 * Parallel steps are supported
+* Only one active build is supported at any given time.

-As part of the alpha version the nodes that run your macOS builds are actual nodes (i.e. not containers), so all changes you make there are permanent (unlike docker based builds, where everything runs in an isolated docker container that is discarded after the build has finished).
+As part of the alpha version the nodes that run your macOS builds are actual nodes (i.e. not containers), so all changes you make there are permanent.
+This is a temporary limitation of the current Alpha release and will not be present in the General Availability version of the build service.

 ## macOS build pipeline example